 Probably not.
 Again, ERISA law strictly limits the evidence a judge can consider.
 Typically, the judge will review your insurance company file and written arguments.
 In most cases, witnesses do not testify at a trial.

 ERISA disability appeals are complicated.
 There are strict filing deadlines, and procedures vary from policy to policy.
 Having an experienced ERISA disability appeals lawyer on your side will greatly increase your chances of success.
-If your claim has been denied, and you would like to speak with us about your appeal, please call or email to schedule a free consultation.
+If your claim has been denied, and you would like to speak with us about your appeal, please call or email to schedule A COMPLIMENTARY CONSULTATION.